Social story for recess and ways to help kids play

 This is also where all that practice time comes into play.
 I would not do this while other students are on the playground.
 This is done with a small group (preferably just your class) and follows a precise pattern of activities.

 Look at the layout of your playground.
-Almost every playground I have ever been to has pieces of equipment that is super popular with the kids, and some that is rarely used.
+Almost every playground I have ever been to has pieces of equipment that are super popular with the kids, and some that are rarely used.
 Focus on those popular pieces.
-We are wanting our students to engage with their peers on a more natural level, and that will not happen if our kids are on the balance beam all by themselves, and the rest of the kids are spinning on the merry-go-round.
+We want our students to engage with their peers on a more natural level, and that will not happen if our kids are on the balance beam by themselves while the rest of the kids are spinning on the merry-go-round.

-Once you have identified those few (3-5 at most) popular pieces of equipment then gather some beanbags or other object that are easy to see and carry.
+Once you have identified those few (3-5 at most) popular pieces of equipment, gather some beanbags or other objects that are easy to see and carry.
 Place a bean bag at each location.
-Students then go from one piece of equipment to the other retrieving a bean bag.
+Students then move from one piece of equipment to another, retrieving a bean bag.
 To make this even more effective, I would use several at some locations.
-For example, I had a bean bag at the bottom of the stairs going up the slide.
-Then, I placed one on the top of the slide, peeking out so kids could see if from the ground.
+For example, I had a bean bag at the bottom of the stairs as I went up the slide.
+Then, I placed one on the top of the slide, peeking out so kids could see it from the ground.
 Finally, I would put one at the bottom of the slide.
-You can even number these if your students are able to utilize that skill.
+You can even number these if your students can use that skill.
 Students would gather all 3 bean bags as they went up the ladder and then down the slide.
-I am not going to lie, this took a lot of patience and a lot of practice, but once students understood the goal, it was worth it.
+I am not going to lie: this took a lot of patience and practice, but once students understood the goal, it was worth it.
 I could begin removing some of the bean bags, and students would still use the piece of equipment as designed.

 Here are the key things to remember: